 - Frequent bone fractures, such as broken wrists and ankles

-Calcium is an essential mineral that is needed for the development of bones, blood clotting, muscle contraction and relaxation, nerve signalling and hormone secretion.
-Calcium deficiency can lead to symptoms such as weakness, fatigue, numbness or tingling in the arms and legs, cramping muscles or muscle spasms, constipation or diarrhoea, depression, confusion and memory loss.
+Calcium is an essential mineral needed for the development of bones, blood clotting, muscle contraction and relaxation, nerve signalling, and hormone secretion.
+Calcium deficiency can lead to symptoms such as weakness, fatigue, numbness or tingling in the arms and legs, cramping muscles or muscle spasms, constipation or diarrhoea, depression, confusion, and memory loss.

 If you think you’re suffering from calcium deficiency it’s important to get treatment as soon as possible so you don’t suffer any long-term health consequences.
 Visit Regency Health to get the best treatment for your condition.
 Regency Health can give you a detailed treatment plan so that you can overcome hypocalcemia with as little risk as possible.
 Click here to know more about Regency Health.